top of page

 ukirk memphis 1.png

 For some time, progressive Christian leaders have lamented the lack of a national, ecumenical campus ministry network that could offer a lively alternative to theologically, socially, and politically conservative Christianity for students at universities and colleges.
+Most students assume that all the Christians on campus are anti-LGBTQ+, anti-other religions, anti-choice, and anti-science.

-Several robust, well-funded, well-branded fundamentalist/evangelical campus ministry networks exist.
-Most are non-denominational, attracting students from many different affiliations.
+Several robust, well-funded, well-branded national fundamentalist/evangelical campus ministry networks exist.
+Most are non-denominational, attracting students from many different evangelical affiliations.
 They are conservative theologically and socially, and often politically as well.
 With few exceptions, their campus ministries have minimal constructive engagement with issues of social justice, LGBTQ+ equality, environmental responsibility, religious pluralism, and peacemaking.
 Their theological assumptions often inhibit intellectual engagement with issues of science, history, philosophy, and sociology.
 Politically conservative activists and funders understand the importance of recruiting college students into their movement, and these networks serve as a front door.

 Thriving campus ministries in mainline Protestant denominational networks also exist, often with university chaplaincy support.
 These engage more constructively with social or intellectual issues, and they thoughtfully and critically engage with our faith and discipleship with Jesus.
-However, lacking an overarching, inter-denominational organization to provide brand identity, resources, networking, and funding, progressive Christian student ministries are often left isolated and hard to find.
+However, without an overarching, inter-denominational organization to provide brand identity, resources, networking, and funding, progressive Christian student ministries are often left isolated and hard to find.

 ZOE is creating a new, clearly branded campus ministry network that embodies the spiritual engagement, intellectual freedom, and commitment to social justice long associated with progressive campus ministries.
 It is fully LGBTQ+ affirming, eager to collaborate for the common good with other religious and nonreligious groups, and dedicated to equipping Christian disciples who will be lifelong contemplative activists dedicated to spiritual vitality, social justice, environmental responsibility, and peacemaking.